 </div>

-If the unbuffered code doesn't interact directly with the layout, the task of the buffered code is to process the JavaScript and insert the result in the layout.
-Don't worry, it's much easier to understand the difference in practice.
-Buffered code starts with the =
+If the unbuffered code doesn't interact directly with the layout, the task of the buffered code is to process the JavaScript and insert the layout result.

 .plus